DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 Read about the roles and responsibilities of induction tutors in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).

 They also need to report certain information about your early career training using the 'Manage training for early careers teachers' service.

+For example, they'll need to give details about your [mentors](/choose-mentors-for-early-career-teachers) and early career teachers.

 If your school is new to this service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).